-- A court order from the WASHCAP lawsuit (Chamberlain v.
+A court order from the WASHCAP lawsuit (Chamberlain v.
 DSHS) was implemented.
-Approximately 41,500 low-income aged, blind, and disabled residents who participated in WASHCAP were to share \$2.7 million in food benefits to comply with the Thurston County Superior Court ruling. - 2.
-In accordance with Engrossed Second Substitute House Bill (E2SHB) 1290 (passed by the 2005 Legislature), new expedited medical determinations procedures were phased into selected areas of the State to help jail and prison inmates and psychiatric hospital patients with serious disorders get immediate access to Medicaid and other medical assistance programs upon their release from confinement.
+Approximately 41,500 low-income aged, blind, and disabled residents who participated in WASHCAP were to share \$2.7 million in food benefits to comply with the Thurston County Superior Court ruling.

+In accordance with Engrossed Second Substitute House Bill (E2SHB) 1290 (passed by the 2005 Legislature), new expedited medical determinations procedures were phased into selected areas of the state to help jail and prison inmates and psychiatric hospital patients with serious disorders get immediate access to Medicaid and other medical assistance programs upon their release from confinement.
 The following Community Services Offices (CSOs) worked in partnership with local jails, prisons, institutions and Regional Support Networks to do speedy medical eligibility determinations: Spokane Southwest CSO; Spokane Central CSO; Yakima CSO; Kennewick CSO; Sky Valley CSO; Everett CSO; Mt.
 Vernon CSO; Bellingham CSO; Oak Harbor CSO; Belltown CSO; Bremerton CSO; Pierce North CSO; Olympia CSO; and Columbia River CSO.

-Governor Gregoire's WorkFirst Re-examination Workgroup, established to make recommendations to improve the WorkFirst program and achieve financial sustainability, presented its final recommendations which were endorsed by the Governor.
+Governor Gregoire's WorkFirst Re-examination Workgroup, established to make recommendations to improve the WorkFirst program and achieve financial sustainability, presented its final recommendations, which were endorsed by the Governor.
 The Governor issued the following program and policy directives:

 - a.
 Increase the use of positive prevention strategies to determine whether services other than WorkFirst cash assistance will meet the need of parents.
 Examples of these services included child support, medical, Basic Food, and Diversion Cash Assistance.
 The Department was directed to complete an upfront screening of all new and returning WorkFirst applicants and to help parents access alternative supports.
 This change was implemented in April 2006. - b.
 Expand education and training opportunities to allow more parents to engage in full-time education/training.
-This change was implemented in May 2006.
+This change was implemented in May 2006. - c.
+Complete a cross partner agency evaluation of all WorkFirst parents to identify strengths, participation options, and best pathway to employment.
+This process was called the Comprehensive Evaluation (CE), and was implemented in June 2006. - d.
+Implement a non-compliance sanction policy that would end WorkFirst cash assistance for families refusing to participate in program activities for six consecutive months.
+The six-month count for families in sanction status began September 1, 2006.